 If any of the above situations occurs after you file your return, you must file Form 1040X, Amended U.S. Individual Income Tax Return, or other amended return, to notify the IRS so that your U.S. tax for the year or years affected can be redetermined.
-Complete and attach to Form 1040X (or other amended return) a revised Form 1116 for the tax year(s) affected.
-See Pub 514 for more information.
+Complete and attach to Form 1040X (or other amended return) a revised Form 1116 for the tax year(s) affected and a statement that contains information sufficient for the IRS to redetermine your U.S. tax liability.
+See Pub.
+514 for more information.